vaquarkhan/microservices-recipes-a-free-gitbook/BOOK-PREVIEW.md

 #### Chapter 20: The Khan Microservices Maturity Model (KM3™)
 **Measuring Architectural Evolution**

-Assess and improve your microservices maturity with the industry's first quantitative framework.
+Assess and improve your microservices maturity with a comprehensive quantitative framework.
 Five maturity levels, assessment dimensions, and improvement roadmaps.

 **Key Recipe**: Automated maturity assessment dashboard with CloudWatch metrics and QuickSight.